 - Pressure, fullness, squeezing, pain and/or uneasy feeling in the center of the chest that lasts for more than a few minutes.

 - Pain or achy feeling which spreads to the shoulders, neck, arms or jaw.

-- Stronger chest pains.

 - Chest pain which does not go away after rest or after taking your heart medicine.

 - Chest pain with any or all of the following:

 - Sweaty, cool, clammy, pale skin

 - Shortness of breath

-- Sick to your stomach or vomiting
+- Sickness in your stomach or vomiting

 - Feeling dizzy or faint

 - Weakness or feeling tired

 - Fast or irregular pulse